otonnesen/battlesnake-go/README.md

 # battlesnake-go

-Snake AI implemented in Golang for the 2018 Battlesnake competition
+Snake AI implemented in Golang for the 2019 Battlesnake competition

 ## TODO
+- [ ] Write tests
+- [ ] Finish implementing move filtering
-- [ ] Board data structure
+- [ ] Add filters to filtering system
-- [ ] Real AI
+- [ ] Come up with sets of filters for different scenarios